 This CUMULUS Vineyard is also the fruit source for a newer brand that was launched with the 2007 vintage.
 It is called NEXT OF KYN.
 A young sister to SINE QUA NON if you will.

 is a vineyard property that we purchased in the spring of 2010.
 It is located near the quaint town of Los Alamos in the central coast.
 A small vineyard of mostly Syrah and a bit of Petite Sirah had been planted there in the year 2000 and, much to our surprise and delight, it was all own-rooted… our favorite, albeit a somewhat risky proposition because of the exposure to the dreaded phylloxera.
 This vineyard has rather sandy soils and the micro-climate could be called moderate.
-Simply beautiful fruit has come from this site for the past few years.
-In fact we were so impressed that in the early spring of 2011 we planted another block, in even sandier soils.
+Staggeringly beautiful fruit has come from this site.
+In fact, we were so impressed that in the early spring of 2011 we planted another block, in even sandier soils.
 In fact, almost pure sand and very deep.
 The first delightful fruit from that vineyard block came with the amazingly great 2014 harvest.
 What a treat this site is.
 Hard to put into words.

-MOLLY AÏDA is a place tucked away in the remote Tepusquet Canyon.
+is a place tucked away in the remote Tepusquet Canyon.
 It is a Hermit’s paradise.
 Hard to find, hard to access, way up at some 1800 feet elevation.
-We have just (in the spring of 2012) planted a little bucolic 2 acre vineyard there in a Chateauneuf-du-Pape like bush vine style, but all Mourvedre for now.
+There, in that hidden paradise, we planted a little bucolic 2 acre vineyard in a Chateauneuf-du-Pape like bush vine style, but all Mourvedre for now.
 We picked the first tiny bit of fruit nuggets there in the stingy 2015 vintage.
 The effort is a bit disproportionate to the quantity received, but heck it is worth the struggle at times.

 At this time, we only have one more fruit source that is not grown and owned by us.
 And that is the heart warming Bien Nacido Vineyard in the very cool area of Santa Maria.
-Syrah from that vineyard was our first fruit source and our first SQN wine… “Queen of Spades”… came from that fruit.
+Syrah from that vineyard was our very first fruit source and our first SQN wine… “Queen of Spades”… came from that fruit.
 We no longer contract Syrah, but we still have a small section of delightful Chardonnay for our white wine program and a tiny little “laboratory” block for Grenache, Mourvedre, Roussanne and Marsanne.